 To adjust verbosity of logs, specify a verbosity level (debug, info, warning,

 error, critical, or none) using the

 By default, when a gcloud CLI command returns a list of resources,

 the resources are pretty-printed to standard output.
 To produce more meaningful

 projection options allow you to fine-tune

 To define just the format of your output, use the

 or flattened version of your output (for interactive display) or

 a machine-readable version of the output (

-- Learn more about gcloud command-line tool commands in the gcloud CLI Reference.
+- Learn more about gcloud CLI commands in the gcloud CLI reference.